5 Ways to Cope After the Death of a Pet

 Grief is a term used to describe the feelings and behaviours that result from a loss.
 It’s natural to feel a range of emotions, including sadness, anger, anxiety, and guilt after your pet dies.
 You might also experience physical symptoms like fatigue, changes in appetite, or difficulty sleeping.

 The process of grieving can be different for everyone.
-Some people might find that they feel okay quite quickly, while others might find that their grief lasts longer.
+Some people might find that they feel okay quite quickly after the death of a pet, while others might find that their grief lasts longer.
 The important thing to keep in mind is that there is no normal way to grieve.
 Everyone experiences these emotions in their own way, and you simply have to ride it out.
 Here are some common methods for dealing with the loss of a pet.
 Ashes With Art has published some good info.

 1. Acknowledge your feelings.